---

 | 4 | ENTRY_POINT | Sponsor | 0 | APPROVE_SCOPE_NONE | Post op call | DEFAULT |

-- Frame 0: Verifies signature and calls `APPROVE(APPROVE_EXECUTION)` to authorize execution from sender.
+- Frame 0: Uses the sender's signature entry with empty `msg` and calls `APPROVE(APPROVE_EXECUTION)` to authorize execution from sender.

-- Frame 1: Checks that the user has enough ERC-20 tokens, and that the next frame is an ERC-20 send of the right size to the sponsor.
+- Frame 1: Checks that the user has enough ERC-20 tokens, inspects signature metadata in `tx.signatures` if needed, and checks that the next frame is an ERC-20 send of the right size to the sponsor.
 Calls `APPROVE(APPROVE_PAYMENT)` to authorize payment.

 - Frame 2: Sends tokens to sponsor.